james-l-key/EspSynth/README.md

 ## Contributing

-*(Optional: Add contribution guidelines later)*
 We welcome collaboration!
+(Actually we're begging for it!)
 Feel free to open issues for questions, suggestions, or bug reports.

-*(Optional: Add links to Wiki, schematics folder, etc. later)*
+Developers wanted!